For parents & patients

 Mites eat organic debris

-House dust mites eat moulds, fungi, dead mites, bacteria, pollen, almost anything organic, but their favourite food is mouldy old discarded skin scales.
+House dust mites eat moulds, fungi, dead mites, bacteria, pollen, or almost anything organic, but their favourite food is mouldy old discarded skin scales.